ADVISORY SPAIN-VOLCANO/ -- LOGOED

 Volcano in Spain's La Palma spews lava

 LA PALMA - The Cumbre Vieja volcano on Spain's La Palma island spews lava.
-The eruption which began on Septermber 19 has already laid waste to almost 600 hectares of land.
+The eruption which began on September 19 has already laid waste to almost 600 hectares of land.

 Restrictions: